CodePushGo/website/src/content/docs/docs/cli/migrations/encryption.md

 ```

 :::tip
-Capacitor config is never uploaded to CodePushGo
+React Native config is never uploaded to CodePushGo
 :::

 ## 6. Cleanup (After 3-4 Months)

 Once all users have updated their apps:

-1. Remove `defaultChannel` from your Capacitor config
+1. Remove `defaultChannel` from your React Native config
 2. Delete the old channel:

 ```bash